Mitsubishi eK: First generation (2001)

-In its first generation, it was available either as an eK Wagon (introduced on October 11, 2001), eK Sport (introduced on September 2, 2002), eK Classy (introduced on May 26, 2003) or eK Active (introduced on May 25, 2004).
-On December 20, 2005, the eK Classy was discontinued.
+In its first generation, it was available either as an eK Wagon (introduced on 11 October 2001), eK Sport (introduced on 2 September 2002), eK Classy (introduced on 26 May 2003) or eK Active (introduced on 25 May 2004).

 The eK Wagon was released in a simplified lineup, in only a single model (M) with an available package (M+X) including alloy wheels and some other cosmetics.
 It was only available with the 3G83, naturally aspirated three-cylinder engine with 50 PS; other models later added the option of a turbocharged version with 64 PS.
 The standard transmission was a three-speed automatic with a column shift, later a four-speed version was added, while some models could also be fitted with a five-speed manual with a floor-mounted shifter.
 Most models could be had with either front- or four-wheel drive.

 Immediately upon its release it was the recipient of the Good Design Award by the Japanese Ministry of Economy, Trade and Industry in 2001.
 While the initial sales target was 10,000 units per month, it sold 13,000 in its first four days, and 20,000 by the end of October 2001.
 It was Mitsubishi's highest volume model in the Japanese domestic market, and total sales to 2005 are approximately 480,000.
 In Japan, it was sold at a specific retail chain called Car Plaza.

-The crossover eK Active model was introduced in May 2004, shortly before the model was facelifted.
+The crossover eK Active model was introduced in 25 May 2004, shortly before the model was facelifted.
 Fitted with 14-inch wheels, ground clearance was increased by 10 mm while the front seats sat 45 mm higher.
 The addition of body cladding in dark grey imparted an off-road look to the model; the front clip was also different, featuring the new corporate face conceived by Olivier Boulay.
 The eK Active was available with either engine (the V model being naturally aspirated, VT the turbocharged model) but only with the four-speed automatic; both models also had optional four-wheel drive.